vladak/openbsd-qemu/README.md

 ### Install

 Set console speed to 115200 baud to match the `console` entry in `/etc/ttys`.
+The original speed of the previous installation was 19200.

 XXX